Client Services Policy

-Our Customer Services Policy is part of our identity and our “Professional Engagement Letter” provides clear details of our terms and conditions.
+Our Client Services Policy is part of our identity and our “Professional Client Care Letter” provides clear details of our terms and conditions.

-The Professional Engagement Letter includes all our terms and conditions and outlines a clear fee structure.
-We offer either a “Fixed Fee” or “Hourly Fees”, depending on the terms agreed, in accordance with our Customer Services Policy.
+The Professional Client Care Letter includes all our terms and conditions and outlines a clear fee structure.
+We offer either a “Fixed Fee” or “Hourly Fees”, depending on the terms agreed, in accordance with our Client Services Policy.
 Please note that, if applicable, we bill for VAT, disbursements, and other costs separately.

 Please read the Bar Standards Board page to understand how barristers charge for their services.